Microscopic Polyangiitis (MPA)

 What is microscopic polyangiitis (MPA)?

 Microscopic polyangiitis (MPA) is an uncommon disease.
 It is the result of blood vessel inflammation (vasculitis), which can damage organ systems.
 The areas most commonly affected by MPA include the kidneys, lung, nerves, skin, and joints.
-MPA shares many common features with another form of vasculitis called granulomatosis with polyangiitis (Wegener's), and treatment approaches for these illnesses are similar.
+MPA shares many common features with another form of vasculitis called granulomatosis with polyangiitis (GPA, formerly called Wegener's Granulomatosis), and treatment approaches for these illnesses are similar.

 What is vasculitis?